-• Level 4 : Star of the Week / Headteacher's Award
+Star of the Week / Headteacher's Award

 Every week, a child will be selected by the class teacher to be the 'Star of the Week' as recognition for something they have achieved during the week.
 In the Celebration Assembly at the end of the week, they will be invited to the front and celebrated by the whole school.
-They will receive a sticker from the Headteacher and have their name added to the Celebration Book at the front of school.

-The Headteacher will also choose a child/children to celebrate who they have been made aware of or they have seen displaying outstanding attitude for learning.
-These children will be presented with a Headteacher Award and they will also be invited to have 'Hot Chocolate at the end of every half term.
+They will receive a sticker and a postcard home from the Headteacher and have their name added to the Celebration Book at the front of school.
+The Headteacher will also choose a child to celebrate for the Headteacher's award who they have been made aware of or they have seen displaying outstanding attitude for learning.
+They will receive a sticker and certificate to take home.

-• Level 5: Role Model Awards
+Role Model Awards

-Role Model Awards will be awarded at the end of each week to reward outstanding attitude in the 5 following areas:
+Role Model stamps will be awarded at the end of each week to reward outstanding attitude in following the Golden Rules: